Biography

 Synopsis of Covid Chronicles in Rhyme.

-Weekly records start from the announcement of lockdown in the UK on 23rd March 2020 and continue until January 2022 when the more transmissible but milder Omicron variant was causing widespread infections.
+Weekly records start from the announcement of lockdown in the UK on 23rd March 2020 and continue until January 2022 when the more transferable but milder Omicron variant was causing widespread infections.

 The seasonal effect on gardens throughout the year is part of the story.
 Photos of the author's garden through the seasons are used to introduce each month.
 Posters and signs which appeared during the pandemic are also used as illustrations.